Vrelo Bosne: Geography and hydrology

+The Mala Bosna is the first section of the Bosna, and its source is the Vrelo Bosne spring, located at 520 m a.s.l. (according to an earlier source, 494.5 m a.s.l.) at the foothills of mount Igman, on the outskirts of Sarajevo, capital of Bosnia and Herzegovina.
+The spring is one of Bosnia and Herzegovina's chief natural landmarks and tourist attractions.

 Biodiversity

 Typical animals are ducks and swans among others.

 History, archaeology and culture

 A Roman Bridge is located not far from Vrelo Bosne on the Bosna river in the Ilidža municipality, which was built sometime between 1530 and 1550 from the original Roman stones and ruins of the bridge that stood there during the Roman period used to connect the Romans with the village of Aquae Sulphurae at the time.
 Ilidža is also known to have been an archaeological site dating 2400–2000BC.

 The straight main avenue (Velika Aleja) leading inside contains traditional buildings from the Austro-Hungarian-era offering a peek into the luxuries of the past.

 During the Bosnian War the park was not maintained and trees were chopped and used for heating by the local citizens.
 In 2000 the park was restored to its former look by local youths led by an international ecological organization.

-Park entry
+Park entry and features

 On a typical year more than 60,000 tourists visit the park.